This Event has been rescheduled for November 10 Register Here

 Are you a woman landowner (or do you know one) that is new to, or struggling with, decision-making on your farm or forest land in Montgomery County?

 We are currently recruiting program participants for our next program.
-Join us for one or two sessions of the Conservation Learning Circle.
 Please feel free to share our information with anyone that you believe can spread the word about our well-received program!

 Thank you very much!
 Questions can be emailed to email@example.com

 Our next Conservation Learning Circle is for Maryland women landowners from Montgomery County.
-The two dates are September 15 and September 25, 2018.
 Montgomery County agencies and organizations are invited to present at the Learning Circle.

 Meet & network with women landowners from your county